githubEdit

 Introduction

-Visual properties can be directly bound.
-These can be directly bound to properties on a ViewModel, or they can be bound through custom properties on the Forms control.
+Visual properties can be directly bound, either directly bound to properties on a ViewModel, or through custom properties on the Forms control.
 This section discusses the multiple ways that binding can be performed on visuals.

 circle-exclamation